jamescooke/blog/content/1708-aaa-extract-arrange.rst

   our power of copy and paste and without creating more duplicated code.

-* If a situation arises in the future where the arrangement of the SUT needs to change in the fixture all the tests that use it might fail.
+* If a situation arises in the future where the arrangement of the SUT needs to change in the fixture all the tests that use it *might* fail.
 However, the payoff for the additional failure of the fixture's dedicated tests is that there is the opportunity to fix the problem in one place - the extracted code in the fixture.

-  On top of that, the fix can be performed in a TDD way because the fixture is already extracted and under test - a potential double win.
+  On top of that, the fix can be performed using TDD because the fixture is already extracted and under test - a potential double win.

 In this way the test suite remains dynamic, clear and able to adapt with the